Better-HPC/auto-rest/docs/getting_started/install.md

 Auto-REST includes drivers for most common database systems by default.
 However, additional drivers can be installed to support other database types or as alternatives to the prepackaged drivers.
+Auto-REST supports any driver compatible with the SQLAlchemy Python framework, including synchronous and asynchronous drivers.

 To add a new driver, install the driver package into the same environment where Auto-REST is installed.

 === "pipx (standalone)"